 While data points are important for measurement , and help services produce reports, feedback should seek a higher importance by fostering a relationship that benefits both the giver and receiver of the feedback.

-Posted by Michael Greco, CEO, Patient Opinion Australia, on
+Posted by Michael Greco, CEO, Care Opinion Australia, on

 Response from Smartcook on 13 Aug 2019 at 15:27